-5.3.5 Performance Indicators
+5.3.8 Performance Indicators

-Strategic Indicators Percentage of total reinvestment compared to asset replacement value Completion of strategic plan objectives Financial Indicators Annual revenues compared to annual expenditures Annual replacement value depreciation compared to annual expenditures Total cost of borrowing compared to total cost of service Revenue required to maintain annual network growth Tactical Indicators A seed secretary for the description Operational Indicators Percentage of network inspected within last year Operating and maintenance costs for various assets as needed Number of notices and advisories issued Number of customer requests received annually Percentage of customer requests responded to within 24 hours
+Strategic Indicators Percentage of total reinvestment compared to asset replacement value Completion of strategic plan objectives Financial Indicators Annual revenues compared to annual expenditures Annual replacement value depreciation compared to annual expenditures Total cost of borrowing compared to total cost of service Revenue required to maintain annual network growth Tactical Indicators Percentage of network in need of rehabilitated / reconstructed Value of rehabilitated or reconstructed projects Overall condition index as a percentage of desired condition index Annual adjustment in condition indexes Annual percentage of network growth Percentage of assets where the condition is rated poor or critical Percentage of network replacement value spent on operations and maintenance Operational Indicators Percentage of network inspected within last year Operating and maintenance costs for various assets as needed Number of notices and advisories issued

-5.3.6 Performance Measures Analysis
+5.3.1 Performance Measures Analysis

-Service Description Performance Measures 2019 2020 2021 The City's drinking water system provides all of its drinking water to the communities of North Cobalt, Haileybury, New Liskeard, Dymond and also can Percentage of properties connected to the municipal water system.
-59.7% 59.7% 59.8% provides fire protection within these communities.
+Service Description Performance Measures 2021 2022 2023 The City's drinking water system provides all of its drinking water to the communities of North Cobalt, Haileybury, New Liskeard, Dymond and also can Percentage of properties connected to the municipal water system.
+66.9% 67.0% 67.0% provides fire protection within these communities.
 See appendix B for the City's water distribution map.
 Percentage of properties where fire flow is available.
-49.8% 50.0% 50.1% Water A boil water advisory is a public health advisory issued by governmental or other health authorities to consumers when a community's drinking water is or could be contaminated by pathogens.
+50.1% 50.1% 50.1% Water A boil water advisory is a public health advisory issued by governmental or other health authorities to consumers when a community's drinking water is or could be contaminated by pathogens.
 Advisories are typically lifted within 24 to 48 hours, once the laboratory results have confirmed that the water is free from contamination and safe to drink.
+Note that regulations and standards are subject to change that impact procedures and reporting.
 The number of connection-days per year where a boil water advisory notice is in place compared to the total number of properties connected to the municipal water system.
-2/3585 0 / 3588 0/3590 The number of connection-days per year due to water main breaks/repairs compared to the total number of properties connected to the municipal water system.
-108 / 3585 68 / 3588 81 / 3590
+4 / 3850 17 / 3850 20 / 3850 The number of connection-days per year due to water main breaks/repairs compared to the total number of properties connected to the municipal water system.
+81 / 3850 109 / 3850 93 / 3850